- Where are you located?

-Sterilizing your dog will help them to be less aggressive with other dogs
+Sterilizing your dogs will help them to be less aggressive with other dogs

-Spay or neutering your animal will make them less likely to roam or mark their territory.
+Spay or neutering your animals will make them less likely to roam or mark their territory.

-By breeding your female, you may be putting your dog’s life in an unnecessary risk.
+By breeding your female, you may be putting your dog’s life at unnecessary risk.